 Heating and utility bill assistance from Energy Outreach Colorado.

-They offer various programs and resources that provide emergency assistance.
-The organization wants to prevent both utility and heating service from being cut off, they can help people with grants that can be used by households for paying for bulk fuel and oil, and they can also offer funds to restore your service if it was disconnected.
+They offer various programs and resources that provide emergency assistance, and the phone number to apply is below.
+The Energy Outreach organization wants to prevent both utility and heating service from being cut off, they can help people with grants that can be used by households for paying for bulk fuel and oil, and they can also offer funds to restore your service if it was disconnected.
 Unfortunately the demand for financial aid is very high, and more and more families are already requesting funds to pay their heating bills.
 So not all requests can be fulfilled due to the demands placed on the program.
 Over 20,000 families are helped each year.

 Also they coordinate with other non-profit agencies and government programs.
 For example, through the Charitable Energy Network and the federally funded Low-Income Energy Assistance Program (LEAP), staff from Energy Outreach help those in need across Colorado.
 In addition, they also support and encourage that people use Energy Efficiency Programs that provide long-term solutions.
 After all, the best way to save money over the long term is to help needy Coloradans control their energy use, which will lower their utility bills.